ransome1/sleek/CONTRIBUTING.md

 1. Fork the repository and create a new branch for your feature or bug fix.
 2. Make your changes in the new branch, adhering to the [coding guidelines](#coding-guidelines).
 3. Write tests using [Jest](https://jestjs.io/) to cover your changes.
-4. Ensure that your code and tests pass by running `yarn test`.
+4. Ensure that your code and tests pass by running `npm run test`.
 5. Commit your changes using [proper commit guidelines](#commit-guidelines).
 6. Push your branch to your forked repository.
 7. Open a pull request against the main repository's `main` branch.